pmkees/build-FreeFileSync-on-64bit-RaspberryPiOS/README.md

 These instruction capture the necessary steps for installing the various dependencies and compiling FreeFileSync on 64-bit Raspberry Pi OS.
 This specific set of instructions was cloned from [subere](https://github.com/Subere/build-FreeFileSync-on-raspberry-pi), itself a fork that originated with jeffli

+## Sources of information
+These instructions try to reference discussions on the FreeFileSync forums where applicable and the [debian patches](https://sources.debian.org/patches/freefilesync/) associated with the unofficial FreeFileSync Debian build.

 These instructions are applicable to the following versions:

 Item  | Release/Version